aspratle/NERforGovernmentEntities-HackathonforGood/README.md

 ![Scales Image](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ9BuuBm9yde57NFzqLRk611_ZRyJZ6CDe2n4yl802eOQ&s)

 ## Project Overview
 This project is part of the Spring 2024 Knowledge Centric AI hackathon hosted by [KnowHax](https://www.knowhax.com/).
-The business problem being solved is identifying whether a government entity or person was involved in a court case soley utilizing a four column dataset with one column being that of'name' which was the primary column used to create the target labels of 'government' and 'person'.
+The business problem being solved is identifying whether a government entity or person was involved in a court case soley utilizing a four column dataset with one column being that of **'name'** which was the primary column used to create the target labels of **'government' and 'person'**.
 This custom made target was created in two ways:  one being rules-based utilizing pattern recognition and the other being using a zero-shot large language model called GLiNER-medium-v2.1 found on [HuggingFace](https://huggingface.co/spaces/tomaarsen/gliner_medium-v2.1).

 ## Business Problem
 The United States Criminal Justice System spends a total of approximately $264B per year.
 Limited national data exists about court systems more importantly who is being prosecuted and convicted and the outcomes of those convictions.
 [SCALES](https://docs.scales-okn.org/nlp/) seeks to connect data systems within the criminal justics system to evaluate the efficiency of the court systems and subsequent outcomes for research purposes.
 This project in particular wanted to focus on identifying when governments are involved in suits (for example policing and prison entities) versus persons to help support research efforts about government entity conditions and ciminal justice system resources.